 All my many sacrifices to the theatre gods have really been paying off recently.

 After weeks and weeks (and weeks) of trying to get tickets through the National's Friday Rush, I finally managed to score a spot at not one, but two shows!
 They not only got me into the West End transfer of Home, I'm Darling on Thursday, but also got me a prime central stalls seat for the Saturday matinee of Tartuffe.
-Now, some might claim it was because everyone in the queue was distracted by a desperate urge to see Follies, but I like to think it was the theatre gods doing me a solid after so two months of solid dedication to their cause.
+Now, some might claim it was because everyone in the queue was distracted by a desperate urge to see Follies, but I like to think it was the theatre gods doing me a solid after so two months of intense loyalty to their cause.

 So when Saturday afternoon rolled around, I was in a pretty good mood, ready to dedicate myself to the gods once more as I made my way for the first of three trips to the Vatican of British theatre this year.

 I have to admit, I don't actually like the National.
 Or at least, not the building that it lives in.

 All that concrete.

 I'm sure it's an architectural wonder, and I'm just too bourgeoisie in my tastes to truly appreciate its genius, but to me, it all too heavy and grey.
 It looks like the twisted offspring of a factory and a car park, inseminated in a cemetery.
 All of which feel like the antithesis of what a national home to art should look like.

 Still, no one ever said serving the theatre gods would be fun.
 It was time to stop hanging around, gazing at the ugly foundry and go inside to see what they've been manufacturing lately.

 The ground floor box office, the one that serves the Lyttleton theatre, the first of the National's three venues that I would be checking off on my marathon, had a line stretching all the way across the foyer.